Keras 3 API documentation / KerasNLP / Pretrained Models / FNet / FNetMaskedLMPreprocessor layer

 from_preset method

-Instantiate a keras_nlp.models.Preprocessor from a model preset.
+Instantiate a keras_hub.models.Preprocessor from a model preset.

 A preset is a directory of configs, weights and other file assets used to save and load a pre-trained model.
-The preset can be passed as a one of:
+The preset can be passed as one of:

-1. a built in preset identifier like 'bert_base_en'
+1. a built-in preset identifier like 'bert_base_en'

 2. a Kaggle Models handle like 'kaggle://user/bert/keras/bert_base_en'